DinoTools/python-overpy/docs/source/example.rst

     {}

 Line 1:
-    Import the required Pyhton module
+    Import the required Python module

 Line 2:
     Create a new instance of the Overpass() class.